maplesyruppppppp/maplesyruppppppp/README.md

 ## About Me

-somewhat decent(?) haxe and lua coder
+decent haxe and lua coder

 i'm a normally busy person, especially with school and fnf mods. i may not respond to messages quickly!